Materials You Need to Make Waterproof Vinyl Stickers at Home

 Sticker + Laminate Paper

 For the sticker paper, I use waterproof matte vinyl sticker paper for inkjet printers.
-I also add an additional non-glass finish over-laminate sheet layer on top of my stickers to provide additional protection of the sticker artwork.
+I also add an additional non-gloss finish over-laminate sheet layer on top of my stickers to provide additional protection of the sticker artwork.

 If you're looking to make holographic stickers, this overlay option (instead of the laminate overlay) has been a lot of fun to work with.